AnanthaRamanujan-SM/opennms-tutorials-1_training/workup/session5a/README.md

 * Brief introduction to Drools
 * Brief introduction to Scriptd

+from minion 1 172.20.0.1 is the address of the load balancer on the guest operating system [root@netsnmp_1_1 /]# curl --insecure https://172.20.0.1/wordpress/

+curl http://wordpress1/wordpress/?p=1 | grep 'Local Wordpress By Docker'

 In this example we will introduce wordpress in a revised network configuration [docker-compose.yaml](../session7/minimal-minion-activemq/docker-compose.yaml)